erpc-io/eRPC/README.md

    * Response MsgBuffer ownership at server: The request handler loses ownership of the response MsgBuffer when it calls `enqueue_response()`. eRPC will free it when the response is no longer needed for retransmission.
+ * Burying invariants:
+   * At clients, the request MsgBuffer is buried on receiving the complete response, and before invoking the continuation.
+So, a null value of `sslot->tx_msgbuf` indicates that the sslot is not waiting for a response.
+     Similarly, a non-null value of `sslot->tx_msgbuf` indicates that the sslot is waiting for a response.

 ## Session management packet ownership
  * Rpc threads allocate an SM packet before queueing it to the SM thread.
 This